DeveloppeurPascal/Link-Website-Generator/README.md

 * you mention it in your projects
 * distribute the modifications made to the files provided in this AGPL-licensed project (leaving the original copyright notices (author, link to this repository, license) must be supplemented by your own)
 * to distribute the source code of your creations under the AGPL license.

+If this license doesn't suit your needs (especially for a commercial project) I also offer [classic licenses for developers and companies](https://linkwebsitegenerator.olfsoftware.fr).

 Some elements included in this repository may depend on third-party usage rights (images, sounds, etc.).
 They are not reusable in your projects unless otherwise stated.